rcl-ssl/docs/certbot/iis.md

 # RCL SSL CertificateBot for IIS
 **V7.0.0**

-RCL SSL CertificateBot runs as a **Windows Service** in a Windows Server.
-The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to a Windows hosting machine.
+RCL SSL CertificateBot for IIS runs as a **Windows Service** in a Windows hosting machine.
+The Windows Service will run every seven (7) days to automatically renew and save SSL/TLS certificates from a user's subscription in the **RCL SSL Portal** to the Windows hosting machine.

 Certificates will be automatically saved to the ``Local Machine`` certificate store in the  ``Trusted People`` folder.
 Certificates will also be automatically bound to the **IIS Web Server** on the hosting machine.

 ## Automatically Renew SSL/TLS Certificates

-You can use RCL SSL CertificateBot to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :
+You can use RCL SSL CertificateBot for IIS to automatically renew SSL/TLS certificates created in the **RCL SSL Portal** using the the following creation options :

 - [Azure DNS](../portal//azure-dns.md) (including [SAN](../portal/azure-dns-san.md))